Mirror symmetry and Fukaya categories of singular hypersurfaces

 On the other hand, since the germ of an isolated hypersurface singularity has a smooth and connected versal deformation space \cite[p.
 144]{KM}, a simple homotopy argument shows that the Fukaya category (of the germ) is independent of the choice of smoothing in this case.
 Hence it provides a (potentially interesting) symplectic invariant of isolated hypersurface singularities.
 In general, extra data must be provided for the Fukaya category to be uniquely specified: examples are provided in \S \ref{sec:hms}.
 Expectations from mirror symmetry suggest that this extra data should take the form of a \textit{log structure} on $f\inv(0)$, since in good cases this is expected to determine a smoothing of $f\inv(0)$.
 It may be possible to formulate an intrinsic construction of the wrapped Fukaya category of a singular hypersurface with a log structure using Parker's theory of holomorphic curves in \textit{exploded manifolds} (certain log-schemes have the structure of exploded manifolds \cite{Parker}).
 Alternatively, from the perspective of the LG model $(X \times \CC, z f)$, the critical locus $f\inv(0) \times \CC$ comes with a \textit{$(-1)$-shifted symplectic structure}: we conjecture that this extra structure is also sufficient to determine the wrapped Fukaya category, which could be constructed intrinsically using a formalism such as Joyce's theory of $d$-critical loci \cite{Joyce}.

-Several papers studying mirror symmetry for the A-model of singular varieties have appeared in the literature, using Orlov's LG model $(X \times \CC, z f)$ to give a definition for the A-model.
-For instance, two papers by Nadler \cite{NadlerI, NadlerII}, where a microlocal version of the A-model is used.
-In this case, our periodicity theorem admits another proof, which we shall sketch in \S \ref{sec:pants}, as well as a simple proof of Nadler's result in our terminology.
-We illustrate how our definition allows this to be generalized to the case of complements of hypersurfaces in toric varieties, appealing to forthcoming work of Abouzaid-Auroux \cite{AA}.
+Mirror symmetry results where the symplectic side is an LG model of the form $(X \times \CC, z f)$, can be recast via Theorem \ref{thm:main_thm} into mirror symmetry statements about the singular variety $f\inv(0)$.
+For instance, two papers by Nadler \cite{NadlerI, NadlerII} study a microlocal version of the A-model of $(\CC^{n+1}, z_1 \cdots z_{n+1})$.
+In this setting, our periodicity theorem admits another proof, which we shall sketch in \S \ref{sec:pants}, as well as a simple proof of Nadler's result in our terminology by applying work of Abouzaid-Auroux \cite{AA}.
+We illustrate how our definition allows this to be generalized to the case of complements of hypersurfaces in toric varieties, using ideas from the forthcoming sequel to \cite{AA}.

-This is a special case of a more general mirror symmetry statement, which can be understood in the context of the Gross-Siebert program: